 All health care workers in the community, delivering health and social care, must assess and manage associated risks of infection to prevent unavoidable infections and it is the role of the Infection Control Team to offer support, advice and education to the health community in North East Lincolnshire.

-To ensure best practice infection control amongst health care workers to reduce the spread of infections.
+To ensure best practice in infection control amongst health care workers to reduce the spread of infections

-The Infecton Control Team helps and supports healthcare workers, including community nurses, GP’s, care home sta?, school nurses and many others in the community.
+The Infection Prevention & Control Team helps and supports healthcare workers, including community nurses, GP’s, care home staff, school nurses and many others in the community.

-We provide training and educaton in preventng infectons, including regular observatons of their practce.
-The Infecton Control team monitors standards of practce to try and reduce the incidences of infecton in-line with the Department of Health targets.
+We provide training and education in preventing infections, including regular observations of their practice.
+The Infection Control team monitors standards of practice to try and reduce the incidences of infection in-line with the Department of Health targets.

-The team investgates incidences of infectons to see if there are any lessons to be learnt, this may include looking at treatments prescribed such as antibiotcs and if they were appropriate’.
+The team investigates incidences of infections to see if there are any lessons to be learnt, this may include looking at treatments prescribed such as antibiotics and if they were appropriate’.